golang/proposal/design/draft-embed.md

     HTTPBox creates a new HTTPBox from an existing Box

 func (b *Box) IsAppended() bool
-    IsAppended indicates wether this box was appended to the application
+    IsAppended indicates whether this box was appended to the application

 func (b *Box) IsEmbedded() bool
-    IsEmbedded indicates wether this box was embedded into the application
+    IsEmbedded indicates whether this box was embedded into the application

 func (b *Box) MustBytes(name string) []byte
     MustBytes returns the content of the file with given name as []byte. panic’s